 Key to this definition is the use of cultural elements such as "human inputs of labor, material, and skill to raise a crop" in the definition of a pasture.
 Notably, grazing intensity, duration, and distribution are not considered cultural treatments by the NRCS.
 Given these inputs, pasture may be considered to more closely resemble a cropping system than a native grazing system.
 The US Forest Service defines pastureland as non-cropland and woodland pasture that may have had lime fertilizer or seed applied or that have been improved through irrigation, drainage, or control of weeds and brush (USFS, 2004).
 The NRCS also acknowledges that many rotational pasture systems are part of cropland rotations (NRCS, 2011d).
 The United Nations Food and Agriculture Organization (2012) confirms the similarity of pasture to cropping systems by noting that pasture, "in well -watered areas it may replace natural grassland, often in association with crop production."
-Given that pastures may have more in common with cropping systems than with more extensive grassland systems, and may be more GHG intensive than rangeland systems (e.g., Bhandral, et al., 2007) the Reserve may want to consider to exclude the most intensively managed pasture systems from the applicability conditions of AGC projects or exclude the conversion to such pasture systems from CCG projects.
+Given that pastures may have more in common with cropping systems than with more extensive grassland systems, and may be more GHG intensive than rangeland systems (e.g., Bhandral, et al., 2007) the Reserve may want to consider to exclude the most intensively managed pasture systems from tCG projects.